Configure the data source for a waveform with the bit sequence to modulate, bit encoding method, and PRBS type.

-• PRBS Sequences - The default option
+• PRBS Sequences (default)

 • User Data Sequences